Soliprem/gumslingers/system-en.typ

 When you (partially or fully) fail a roll, the GM presents consequences that you can react to in turn.
 The choice of which ability to use in your reaction depends on the situation.
 It's common for reaction rolls to be _risk_ rolls (though not required).

 #rule-box(title: "Example")[Bob has a d8 in Aim and tries to hit NPC Alice.
 Alice is a bandit wanted in 20 towns, so she has a legendary DC of 11.
-Knowing this, Bob spends two Gunslinger Points to push his roll to a d12.
+Knowing this, Bob spends two Sand Points to push his roll to a d12.
 Unfortunately, he rolls a 6 and a 10, thus taking a full failure.
 Alice now gets to shoot back at him.
 Bob rolls Awareness to try to find cover to mitigate the damage.
 He acts quickly, having no real alternatives, calling for a _risk roll._ He rolls his d6 against a simple DC of 5 because they're in a saloon full of barrels: it's a 6, so he manages to dive, taking no damage.
 He emerges unscathed from the situation, but is now cornered by Alice.
 How will he proceed?

 Bob could instead choose to react with Grit.
 He heroically takes the bullet in the shoulder, _risk_ rolling his d10 in Grit against a legendary DC of 11.
-He uses a Gunslinger Point and manages to succeed by rolling an 11.
+He uses a Sand Point and manages to succeed by rolling an 11.
 Eventually he'll have to stop (he does have lead in his shoulder), but for now he doesn't give ground.]

 It's reasonable for the GM to impose disadvantage on reaction rolls using the same ability that just failed (barring special circumstances).